 F. Inspection of Air Conditioner Compressor Mount Assy.

 - a.
-Visually inspect compressor mount of any signs of the following: - 1.
-Any cracks.
+Visually inspect compressor mount for any signs of the following:

-a.
+- 1. Any cracks.

-- 2. Security of attaching hardware.
+- 2. Security of attaching hardware (loose hardware).

 - 3. Elongation of component mounting holes.

 - 4. Any loose rivets.

 G. Inspection of Air Conditioner Refrigerant Plumbing